danielwwf/bwk/README.md

 I will open the getinfo screen for you in watch mode now, close it with CTRL + C once we are fully synced.
 ```

 Then you will see the status of bulwarkd syncing.
-Once the sync is complete (when the number of blocks displayed is up to the current block height), press `Ctrl+c`
-to finish the installation.
+Once the sync is complete (when the number of blocks displayed is up to the current block height), press `Ctrl+c` to finish the installation.
 You will be shown some information, among that the configuration line you need to add your your _masternode.conf_ on your local wallet.
+In this configuration lined, replace YOURTXINHERE with the transaction id and output id you got earlier.

 Press Enter to restart one more time.

 While the Raspberry Pi is rebooting, add the line you got from the script to _masternode.conf_, restart your wallet, open the debug console and start your masternode with the command